Expedition South Africa

 Clothing and equipment

-This is very much dependant on where you intend visiting but in Kruger it was very hot so shorts and light baggy shirts/ t-shirts were in order, it is prone to thunder storms late in the day so having a lightweight waterproof to hand in your day pack is a good idea.
-If you intend on visiting more mountainous regions such as the Drakensburg or Lesotho (most of which is above 2500m) then you will cold weather/heavy rain gear as the nights often drop below freezing.
+This is very much dependent on where you intend visiting but in Kruger it was very hot so shorts and light baggy shirts/ t-shirts were best, it is prone to thunder storms late in the day so having a lightweight waterproof to hand in your day pack is a good idea.
+If you intend on visiting more mountainous regions such as the Drakensburg or Lesotho (most of which is above 2500m) then you will also need cold weather/ rain gear as the nights often drop below freezing and rainstorms are heavy.

 If you intend on completing longer day hikes or summiting a few mountain peaks then i would suggest carrying a comfortable supported backpack (approx 35L is ideal), in this i carry everything you would need if you got caught on the trail because of weather or injury and needed to wait for rescue, i include: comprehensive first aid kit, waterproof tarp/basha (big enough for group size), as much drinking water as possible, a cutting tool (normally knife and saw), two means of filtering/purifying water (billy can, millbank bag, sterilisation tablets), at least 3 means of lighting fire (lighter, matches, fire steel, flint and steel with charcloth), waterproofs, spare socks, spare gloves and hat, compass, headtorch as well as tactical flashlight.
 Regardless of whether you plan on hiking, these things are all essential items to have in your kit for for camping, if not only as a backup in emergencies.